 Things to remember

-- Vulval cancer is a type of cancer that affects the vulval region.
+- Vulvar cancer is a type of cancer that affects the vulvar region.

 - It is most commonly diagnosed in older women aged around 70 years or over.